Institutional investors who purchased shares in Nissan between January 2011 and December 2019 are encouraged to consider participation.

 The following chart illustrates the movement of the price of Nissan stock during the proposed class period:

-We intend to bring an action against Nissan in Japan by the end of March 2020 and are currently working with Japanese counsel to develop and prepare the case.
+We intend to bring an action against Nissan in Japan and are currently working with Japanese counsel to develop and prepare the case to be filed in May of 2020.
 We are bringing this action on behalf of institutional investors on an upfront cost-free, risk-free basis.
 Qualified institutional investors are invited to join our action and we will cover all costs and risks in exchange for a contingency fee if the case is successful.

-If you are interested in receiving a confidential estimate of your losses and more detailed information about the case, contact Kessler Topaz partners Darren Check (email@example.com) or Emily Christiansen (firstname.lastname@example.org).
-Please send us all your transaction data, including opening and closing holdings, for the ISIN JP3672400003 for the period of June 1, 2015 through December 31, 2019 so that we can calculate an estimate of your losses.
+If you are interested in receiving a confidential estimate of your losses and more detailed information about the case, contact Kessler Topaz partners Darren Check (firstname.lastname@example.org) or Emily Christiansen (email@example.com).
+Please send us all your transaction data, including opening and closing holdings, for the ISIN JP3672400003 for the period of January 1, 2011 through December 31, 2019 so that we can calculate an estimate of your losses.
+We are asking interested investors to contact us as soon as possible for a confidential estimate of losses.
+For those investors who elect to participate, we will need retention documents signed and returned by May 1, 2020.